Algebraic-Programming/HiCR/examples/channels/variableSize/spsc/README.rst

 Channels: Variable-Size SPSC
 ============================

-As outlined in :ref:`Variable-Size Channels`, variable-sized channels can send tokens of varying sizes.
-This requires an additional coordination buffer, which denotes the message sizes of messages in the channel.

 The data buffer capacity in this example is fixed to 32 bytes and the size buffer (channel capacity) is configurable per command line.
 For example:

 * :code:`mpirun -n 2 ./mpi 3` launches the examples with a channel capacity 3.